kitsudaiki/OpenHanami/docs/Inner_Workings/2_internal_infrastructure.md

 ### Hanami-Layer

-All repositories of this layer were created for the Hanami-AI-project.
-Same like the Sakura-Layer the content of this layer is all custom functionalities.
-Some of the libraries in this layer extend the functionalities of the Sakura-Layer, but all here was created in regard of the Hanami-AI-project, which makes the libraries of this layer more project-specific.

-### Hanami-AI-Layer

 The upper layer contains all executables of the project, like `AzukiHeart` and so on, and their specific libraries like `libAzukiHeart` and so on.

 ## **Database**